naamaarkin/base-branding/README.md

 This styling is not the most important work of this branding, but instead the integration with ALA and the brunch configuration that gives you the possibility to use modern javascript code and modern libraries or use `i18next`, for example.

+We have also a [clean branch](https://github.com/living-atlases/base-branding/tree/clean-skin) with only minor BS3 styling.
+This is useful when you already have a css/html style (for instance of your blog or main site) that you want to integrate with the new LA portal.
+See its [screenshots](https://github.com/living-atlases/base-branding/tree/clean-skin#screenshots).

 ## Structure

 ```